akshatgoel92/welfare-monitor/docs/README.md

 #### make.py

-This is executed by fto_stage.sh which is described below.
-It processes the scraped list of FTO nos. at each stage returned by fto_urls.csv and creats a pandas data-frame containing a queue of FTOs along with information about them.
+This is executed by **fto_stage.sh** which is described below.
+It processes the scraped list of FTO nos. at each stage returned by **fto_urls.py** and creates a pandas data-frame containing a queue of FTOs along with information about them.
 This is then inserted into the FTO queue table in the database.

 #### add.py